rgerkin/mathiasverraes.github.com/_posts/2013-02-16-casting-value-objects.markdown

 layout: post
 published: true
 tags: [blog]
+abstract: "Cast Value Objects to strings that can be parsed back into the Value Object."
 ---

-{% include tldr.html text="Cast Value Objects to strings that can be parsed back into the Value Object." %}

 I'm a big fan of Value Objects, as they are very helpful in encapsulating behavior, and communicating intent.
 In fact, as a